kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 Now here's the clever idea: We use [Cesàro Averages][3] backwards!
 This is mentioned in a comment on the original mse question, and it's a trick I'll absolutely have to remember!

-To explain what I mean, we take a quick detour into the world of Cesàro Averages:
+To explain what I mean, let's take a quick detour into the world of Cesàro Averages:

 ---